phylum-dev/documentation/docs/package_firewall/pypi.md

 ### Poetry

-With Poetry, the source URL can be configured per-project in the `pyproject.toml` by using the following command from within the project
+With Poetry, the source URL can be configured per-project in the `pyproject.toml` file by using the following commands from within the project
 directory:

 ```sh